Speaking and Listening for the Non-Native Speaker II (EGL 081 is repeatable up to six hours)

 Role playing, dialogues, lecture, discussion, conversation, listening practice, analysis of student video and/or audio tapes, speeches.

 Course may be taught as face-to-face, hybrid or online course.

 VIII.
 Course Practices Required

-e.
-Students needing intensive pronunciation help will be advised to listen to speech tapes and/or see the dialect modification tutor in the Academic Assistance Center.
+- Students needing intensive pronunciation help will be advised to listen to speech tapes and/or see the dialect modification tutor in the Learning Center.

 IX.
 Instructional Materials

 Possible texts are:

 - Speech Communication for International Students, Dade & Wolf: Prentice-Hall-Regents.

 - Advanced Listening Comprehension, Dunkel & Pialorsi: Heinle & Heinle.